 So… there were other treasures waiting to be discovered while we were on our long hike Saturday.
 In 1907 the mountain laurel, a lovely native American shrub, was designated as the official state flower of Connecticut.
 They are just starting to blossom and we saw loads of them.

 Now, the staff at the arboretum is keeping a meadow open for habitat for several kinds of animals and birds.
-They also erected several bluebird houses and we did see a few bluebird parents feeding their young ones.
-They were moving too fast to catch on film but I did manage to get a few shots of a baby waiting for the next food delivery from its folks.
+They also erected several birdhouses and we did see a tree swallow looking out the “window.”